 2 cups cooked chicken (cubed or shredded)

-1/2 cup fresh tomatoes, cut into large chunks (I used grape tomatoes sliced in half)
+1/2 cup fresh tomatoes, cut into large chunks (Can use grape/cherry tomatoes sliced in half)

 Fresh basil or parsley, for garnish